diannedejesus/debt_tracker/readme.md

 - how should payments that are greater than the minimun payment be processed?
 - how to handle late/missed payments?
 - how to handle the reset of an admin password [implement owner/appAdmin account who can create admins but admins can't manage]
-- verify how other routes need to handle revoked access [delete session]
+- verify how other routes need to handle revoked access
-- sepearate data handlers for printview and cases
+- [X] sepearate data handlers for printview and cases
-- verify error handling, throw errors
+- verify error handling, throw errors [research]
+- Fix the style sheet of pages